Instructions for Authors

 - Where appropriate, Missouri Bar publications shall afford an opportunity for those with opposing viewpoints to be heard.

 All articles submitted for publication in the Journal of The Missouri Bar must be approved by a Screening Committee prior to publication.
-This review process normally takes one month.
+This review process normally takes up to one month to complete.
 The Screening Committee may approve, reject, or approve with suggested revisions, any submitted item.
 Because the Journal receives a great number of submissions, all authors are advised that it may be several months between submission and publication of an article.
 However, the Screening Committee does have the authority to recommend expedited publication if the importance or timeliness of the subject matter so warrants.

-Your article should not exceed 24 pages in length (including footnotes).
+Your article should be double-spaced and not exceed 24 pages in length (including endnotes).
 There is no minimum page requirement.

 Manuscripts should be in a form appropriate for publication.
 Articles in outline form will not be accepted.